SamJessep/Python2UML/README.md

 ### optional arguments
  * -h: shows help message
  * -n NAME: set name for the diagram
- * -e EXTENSION: set extention the for diagram
+ * -e EXTENSION: set extension the for diagram
  * -c: clean the source code as it reads it
  * -s: open diagram after made
  * -p: show diagram in explorer after made